Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The current guidelines for adolescents that have already received three or more COVID vaccines is two shots, six months apart, with the initial 2024-25 version being administered at least eight weeks after the last previous version.

-This makes it very clear it is considered safe AND within current regulations to get the additional shots on the same timeline that you would a new priming series.
+This makes it very clear that it is considered safe AND within current regulations to get the additional shots on the same timeline that you would a new priming series.

 Technically, this is under the immunocompromised section, but we will get to that.

-But quickly, if they are saying it is safe for immunocompromised folks then we can only assume it is also safe for immunocompetent folks too…
+But quickly, if they are saying it is safe for immunocompromised folks, then we can only assume it is also safe for immunocompetent folks too…

 So, the distinction is not about safety, but rather necessity…